smeggingsmegger/VeryPrettyTable/README.md

 == Importing data from a database cursor ==

-If you have your table data in a database which you can access using a library which confirms to the Python DB-API (e.g. an SQLite database accessible using the sqlite module), then you can build a PrettyTable using a cursor object, like this:
+If you have your table data in a database which you can access using a library which confirms to the Python DB-API (e.g. an SQLite database accessible using the sqlite module), then you can build a VeryPrettyTable using a cursor object, like this:

 ```python
 import sqlite3